Canadian dollar gets M&A boost, bonds rally

 The Canadian currency closed at C$1.0052 to the U.S. dollar, or 99.48 U.S. cents, up from C$1.0094 to the U.S. dollar, or 99.07 U.S. cents, at Friday's close.

-The currency rose early in the session after Royal Dutch Shell (RDSa.L: Quote) said it would buy Alberta-based Duvernay Oil Corp DDV.TO for around C$5.9 billion.
+The currency rose early in the session after Royal Dutch Shell (RDSa.L) said it would buy Alberta-based Duvernay Oil Corp DDV.TO for around C$5.9 billion.

 "Even though we had the U.S. dollar bouncing back from its lows earlier in the day, it didn't really have much traction against the Canadian dollar," said David Watt, senior currency strategist at RBC Capital Markets.